 The Syria Peace Project (SPP) is a faculty-led, “think-and-do” initiative based at Johns Hopkins University, in collaboration with global partners, dedicated to advancing sustainable peacebuilding efforts in Syria.

-Building on the team’s recognition through the Johns Hopkins Discovery Award (2022) and the Nexus Award (2024), the SPP harnesses the University’s multidisciplinary strengths in conflict resolution, public administration, design innovation, and health systems.
+Building on the team’s recognition through the Johns Hopkins Discovery Award (2022) and the Nexus Award (2024), the SPP harnesses the University’s multidisciplinary strengths in conflict resolution, public administration, security, design innovation, and health systems.

 This is coupled with the practical expertise of an expansive international network, both within and outside Syria, to address these challenges through research-informed, action-oriented solutions.